Frequently Asked Questions

 Someone I care about needs professional support.
 Where can I go?

-First, thanks for reaching out!
-It is an important step to take and one that takes courage.
+Reaching out is an important step to take and one that takes courage.
 A list of community organizations and resources is provided on our RESOURCES page under the sub-heading ADDITIONAL RESOURCES.
 We encourage you to connect with trusted adults and professionals in your life, (doctors, teachers, coaches, community leaders, etc.) as you navigate these resources.
 Take a deep breath.
 You can do this.

 Why is your program called Project 11?